Ron Mark: Mayor of Carterton, 2010–2014

-Return to politics, 2014–2020
+Return to Parliament, 2014–2020

+Fourth term, 2014–2017

 Mark stood as a New Zealand First candidate at the 2014 general election, finishing third in the Wairarapa electorate.
 However, his ninth placing on the New Zealand First list saw him returned to Parliament, and he resigned as Mayor of Carterton, and was replaced by John Booth.

 When the new Parliament was sworn in on 20 October 2014, Mark was one of two MPs nominated for the position of Speaker of the House of Representatives.
 He received 13 votes, coming second to incumbent Speaker David Carter.

+In Parliament, Mark was noted for being critical of attacks on private military contractors like himself, and critical of what he considered terrorist organizations like the African National Congress and those who fought against the government of Southern Rhodesia.

 On 3 July 2015, he replaced Tracey Martin as deputy leader of New Zealand First.

+In November 2015, Mark told National MP Melissa Lee to Go Back to Korea in parliament.